|Semester 2, 2020 Online|

 Requirements for students to complete each assessment item satisfactorily:

-To complete each of the assessment items satisfactorily, students must achieve at least 50% of the marks available for each assessment item.
+To complete each of the assessment items satisfactorily, students must achieve at least 50% in total.
 Students must not submit an assignment or any part of an assignment that has been submitted previously in another course.
 If using a small section, do not self-plagiarise, identify yourself as the author and follow the standard APA referencing system.

 Penalties for late submission of required work: